Anita-TZ/WebFileSystem/README.md

 - [x] maven

 ## How to use-By command line
-* Switch to the FileSystem folder
+* Switch to the Recursive folder
 * Open MySQL database in docker
  ``` docker
 docker-compose -f docker-compose.yaml up --build -d